luizfboss/luizfboss/README.md

-### Hi, I'm Luiz, a self-taught coding student from Brazil.
+### Hi, I'm Luiz, a Computer Science Major from Brazil.
 ##